 I recorded this concert on Minidisc, using the Radio Shack stereo mike.
 The recording came out pretty well.

 Concert: Matapat, Museum of Our National Heritage, LexingtonI had the pleasure of performing with Gaston Bernard and Benoit Bourque in the 1997 Midsummer Revels, and have been a fan of theirs ever since.
 They've added a bass player, Simon Lepage, and started a new trio.
 George and I went to their show in Lexington, produced by Music for Robin.
 This was an excellent show, a good time was had by all.
-There were lots of familiar faces in the audience as well, maninly Revels connections.
+There were lots of familiar faces in the audience as well, mainly Revels connections.

 Book: Blue at the Mizzen, by Patrick O'Brian, 1999This is the latest in the superb Aubrey/Maturin series, #20.
-Following on the heels of The Hundred Days and the final defeat of Napoleon, our heroes sail Surprise and her tender Ringle to Chile, ostensibly on a hydrographic mission, but actually in furtherance of Bernardo O'Higgins and Chile's struggle for independance from Spain.
+Following on the heels of The Hundred Days and the final defeat of Napoleon, our heroes sail Surprise and her tender Ringle to Chile, ostensibly on a hydrographic mission, but actually in furtherance of Bernardo O'Higgins and Chile's struggle for independence from Spain.

 If you've already discovered this series, you know what to expect, and won't be disappointed.
 If you haven't, buy Master and Commander!